tchajed/sys-verif-fa25/docs/assignments/hw3/factorial_proof.md

 ```

-A functional implementation of the factorial function is already provided as `fact` by the Coq standard library, which is what we'll use.
+A functional implementation of the factorial function is already provided as `fact` by the Rocq standard library, which is what we'll use.
 It looks as you'd expect:

 ```rocq
 Fixpoint fact (n: nat): nat :=